tyhdefu/economics-notes/src/micro/market_structures/contestable_markets.md

+# Contestable Markets #
+The Contestable Market model suggests that even if there are high costs to entering the market, this does not matter unless these cannot be recovered upon exiting the market.

 The contestable markets model proposes that:
 - The number of firms is not the most important factor, instead it is the absence of barriers to entry and **sunk costs**
 - Contestable markets are assumed to have free entry to new firms and free exit for incumbents and new entrants